3 Ways Real-Time Reporting Benefits Agencies

 For agencies

-- Minimize manual work – real-time reports work on a “set it and forget it” basis where you only really need to build the report once.
-As long as you connect all the right sources, include relevant KPIs, and share the link with your client, you won’t have to build reports every time a performance meeting is coming.
+1. Minimize manual work – real-time reports work on a “set it and forget it” basis where you only really need to build the report once.
+As long as you connect all the right sources, include relevant KPIs and metrics, and share the link with your client, you won’t have to build reports every time a performance meeting is coming.

-- Ace your client meetings – a progress meeting shouldn’t be the first time your client gets to review the data.
-With a real-time report, you can give them time to digest it, develop some questions, and then present the final numbers once you’re all on the same page.
+1. Ace your client meetings – a progress meeting shouldn’t be the first time your client gets to review the data.
+With a real-time report, you can give them time to digest the performance of their marketing campaigns, develop some questions, and then present the final numbers once you’re all on the same page.

 What’s more, you can easily switch between date ranges and look at performance in different time frames.
-If you’re looking at weekly data and all of a sudden they’d like to see the whole month, you can seamlessly pull up those numbers within the same report.
+If you’re looking at weekly data and suddenly they’d like to see the whole month, you can seamlessly pull up those numbers within the same report.

-- Cut out the middleman – real-time reports provide a sense of ownership of your real-time data analytics as you can access the report at any time without having to ask someone to generate it for you.
+1. Cut out the middleman – real-time reports provide a sense of ownership of your real-time data analytics as you can access the report at any time without asking someone to generate it for you.
 This could be achieved with automated reports as well, but you still wouldn’t have the flexibility of viewing it any time you like or filtering different date ranges.

-- Easily share between departments – if you represent a large enterprise, you know that sharing information between departments isn’t as easy as it sounds.
-Emails get lost, ignored, etc. With one link and live reports that update automatically, you can make sure all your departments have equal access to information.
+2. Easily share between departments – if you represent a large enterprise, you know that sharing information between departments and team members isn’t as easy as it sounds.
+Emails get lost, ignored, etc. With one link and live reports that update automatically, you can ensure all your departments have equal access to information.

-- Speed up your decision-making process – with real-time reporting, you don’t have to wait to get updated KPI data delivered to you.
-Having the most current available data on your real-time dashboard, you can adjust your strategy much faster if you don’t see desired results.
+Speed up your decision-making process – with real-time reporting, you don’t have to wait to get updated KPI data delivered to you to make data-driven business decisions.
+Having the most current available data on you real-time dashboard, you can adjust your strategy much faster if you don’t see desired results.

 Conclusion